7-day-stone/AlphaCAM-Training-GitBook/README.md

 # Introduction

-Documents training new employees how to operate Alphacam efficiently and easily
+Documents on training new employees to program using AlphaCAM and Slabsmith